Hiroshi-Nakamura/Minimization/README.md

         return (x[0]-1.0)*(x[0]-1.0)+(x[1]-1.0)*(x[1]-1.0)+(x[2]-1.0)*(x[2]-1.0);
     }

 The function argument is `std::vector`.
-Also, in "MinimizationTest.cpp", you can see how to use this library.

 If you want to no-constraint minimization, call Minimization::minimization() function.
 The first argument ('std::function') is cost function, which you want to minimization.